theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/pages-and-articles.md

 	---
 	```

-- Add the article in the index page of the `knowledge-base` folder.
+- Add the article in the index.md file of the `knowledge-base` folder.
-- Mark new articles in the index page using :material-alert-decagram:.
+- Mark new articles in the index.md file using :material-alert-decagram:.
 Remove the status after a month.
 Example:

 	``` markdown
 	- [Authorization Objects - SAP User Rights {==:material-alert-decagram:==}](authority-objects-sap-user-rights.md)